Effect-TS/effect/.changeset/olive-planets-eat.md

 "@effect/platform": patch
 ---

-OpenApiJsonSchema: Use the experimental `JSONSchema.makeWithOptions` API for implementation.
+OpenApiJsonSchema: Use the experimental `JSONSchema.fromAST` API for implementation.